-Office premises over 2 0 years
+Office premises over 20 years

 Office equipment over 5 years

 Garden equipment over 5 years

 Computer equipment over 4 years

 A full year's depreciation is charged on these assets in the year of purchase, but no charge is made in the year of disposal.
+The capitalisation lower limit for other fixed assets is £750.

-(j) Investment properties
+(i) Investment properties